Skip to main content

 2. SDF Primitives > Sphere SDF with Pixel Position creates circular patterns

-Step 7: Assign to Fixtures
+Step 7: Assign to fixtures

 Connect the position map to your output: